-You will typically receive the first insurance benefit 3 months after your earning capacity was reduced.
+You will typically receive the first insurance benefit on the first day of the month following three months of illness.
 This is known as a waiting period.
 Some schemes have a waiting period of 6 or 12 months.

 The payment of benefits will stop once you have regained sufficient earning capacity or once you reach the agreed retirement age.